-The most interesting vitamin D fact may be that the substance commonly known as vitamin D is not a vitamin at all, but a natural hormone.
+Among the most interesting vitamin D facts may be that vitamin D is not a vitamin at all, but a natural hormone.
 Vitamin D is made on your skin, goes into your bloodstream and then to your liver and kidneys to get activated, then goes to your intestines and bones to do its biological work.
 This process indicates that vitamin D is, by definition, a hormone.

 Since vitamin D is a hormone that works throughout the body, it affects every facet of your health.
 Some of the more commonly-known health benefits of vitamin D include:

 Vitamin D for cancer prevention.
 Worldwide cancer rates have a direct correlation with the amount of sun exposure people get.
 Populations that live away from the equator have much higher rates of many common cancers, including cancer of the colon, prostate, breast and ovaries.
 This is consistent even across different cultures and economic levels all around the world.

 Get more details at Health Benefits of Vitamin D